 Another sacred spot, another failure.
 Ah, well.
 I look out over the wind-rounded ridges of Montserrat Mountain, Spain, wondering if I’ll ever live up to people’s expectations.
 Truthfully, I’d rather dodge them altogether.
 The wind blows my hair as I look past the Cross of St Michael and down over the valley floor of Catalonia.

 I breathe.
-Spread my arms wide like the cross.
+Spread my arms wide like St. Michael’s Cross, the Creu de Sant Miquel.
 This is why I signed up for this tour of spiritual places in northern Spain.
 For a chance to experience the Sierra de Montserrat, a mountain ridge so improbable and moving the German philosopher Goethe declared, “Nowhere but in his own Montserrat will a man find happiness and peace.”

 Like Goethe, I’m here at the ‘Serrated Mountain’ to find my inner Montserrat.

-What I’ve found so far, however, is (yet another) confrontation with my non-robust self, my dread of pre-dawn tours and desire to hike alone (except when worried about serial killers and wild boars).
+What I’ve found so far, however, aside from a stunning historical site that has a monastery, restaurants, museum and cathedral, is (yet another) confrontation with my non-robust self, my dread of pre-dawn tours and desire to hike alone (except when worried about serial killers and wild boars).
 A person who let the group down.